ddbj/www/_faq/en/update-submitted-data-using-nsss-e.md

 ---
 layout: simple
-title: Can we update submitted data with DDBJ Nucleotide Sequence Submission System?
+title: Can I update submitted data by using the DDBJ Nucleotide Sequence Submission System?
 category: faq
 db:
   - ddbj